 Drought Stage Drought Index Range NYS DEC Description Normal 100 to 150 Normal is considered the standard moisture soil levels found throughout New York State.
-Watch 75 to 100 Drought Watch is the first stage of drought.
+Watch75 to 100and is intended to give advance no general public is urged to conserv Drought Watch is the first stage of drought.
 This stage is declared by the NYSDEC and is intended to give advance notice of a developing drought.
 As this stage, the general public is urged to conserve water.
 Public water purveyors and industries are urged to update and begin to implement individual drought contingency plans.

 Drought Stage Drought Index Range NYS DEC Description Warning 50 to 70 Drought Warning is the second stage of drought.
 This stage is also declared by the NYSDEC and is a notice of impending and imminent severe drought conditions.
-A warning declaration includes stepping up public awareness and increasing voluntary conservation.
-Public water supply purveyors and industries are urged to continue to implement local drought contingency plans.
-Federal, state, and local water resource agencies are notified to prepare for emergency response measures.
+Warning declaration includes stepping up public awareness and increasing volunt conservation.
+Public water supply purveyors and industries are urged to continue implement local drought contingency plans.
+Federal, state, and local water resour agencies are notified to prepare for emergency response measures.
 Emergency 0 to 50 Drought Emergency is the third stage of drought.
 This stage is declared by the New York State Division of Homeland Security & Emergency Services (NYS DHSES), based upon recommendation of the Task Force.
 It is a notice of existing severe and persistent drought conditions.
 An emergency declaration is a notice for local water resources agencies to mandate conservation and implement other emergency response measures.
 A continuing and worsening drought emergency may result in the New York State governor declaring a drought disaster.
 It is a notice of the most severe and persistent drought conditions.
 At this stage, a significant proportion of communities in the impacted area likely are unable to respond adequately.